9 Key Financial Planning Steps to Help Secure Your Future

 Step 4 – Maintain Strategic Liquidity

 A solid strategy might include high-yield savings, money market accounts, or conservative investment options within a taxable account.
-The goal is flexibility—so you can act quickly and confidently when needed.
+The goal is financial flexibility—so you can act quickly and confidently when needed.

 Step 5 – Manage Debt Thoughtfully